-The company has been in pursuance of launching a Bond and that has been delayed due to the COVID-19 Pandemic.
-Due to travel bans and various other factors outside the Company's control.
-Should these conditions of uncertainty remain the same with further waves of the pandemic unfolding globally, there is a risk that investor appetite for new issues and especially derivative bonds be weakened.
-However, the launch is expected during 2022 and final documentation for submission to the Exchange has been prepared and at the time of signing these Accounts has been submitted to the Bermuda Stock Exchange.
+The company has been in pursuance of launching a Bond that has been delayed due to volatility of the markets and listing approval from the relevant exchanges.
+Should these conditions of uncertainty remain the same, there is a risk that investor appetite for new issues and especially derivative bonds may be weakened.
+Furthermore, any public launch of the prospective bonds is dependent upon approval from the relevant exchanges.
+However, the Directors expect the Company to launch a bond during the calendar year to December 2023.